mcdonnellv/BlobsPrototype/BlobsPrototype/Assets/3rd Party/NGUI/ReadMe - 3.9.6d.txt

 -----------------
  Version History
 -----------------

+3.9.6
+- NEW: Added NGUITools.Draw<T> function that can be used like GUI.Draw (just much more efficient).
+- NEW: NGUITools.AddChild is now an extension method (ie: gameObject.AddChild).
+- NEW: Added several new versions of UIRect.SetAnchor.
+- NEW: UIRect.SetScreenRect can be used to set the widget's screen rect to be anchored to top-left, identical to how GUI.Draw(rect) would work.
+- NEW: Added "hide inactive" option to UIWrapContent.
+- NEW: Added the sorting layer name option to UIPanel (contributed by Benzino07).
+- NEW: serializedObject.DrawProperty() convenience function(editor)
+- NEW: Localization.Set(language, key, text) to add individual localization entries.
+- NEW: Added sprite gradient support (contributed by Nicki).
+- FIX: NGUITools.AddChild<T>() now caches types, making it faster.
+- FIX: Num pad's Enter is now treated just like Return by UIInput.
+- FIX: Fixed a deprecation warning on Unity 4.6.8 and 4.6.9.
+- FIX: Tweener will no longer use delta time for the first frame of the animation.
+- FIX: Drag & drop should no longer prevent mouse wheel from scrolling the scroll view until the next click.
+- FIX: Fix for UISpriteAnimation freezing the game after extended time being minimized.
+- FIX: Fixed compilation warnings in Unity 5.3.

+3.9.4
+- FIX: Work-around for a bug in Unity crashing when dynamic fonts are used (Unity also fixed it in 5.2.1p2).
+- FIX: Fix for caret appearing in the wrong place for a split second when typing past the end of the label.
+- FIX: Multi-line UIInput will now do a submit via Ctrl+Return by default.

+3.9.3
+- NEW: Toggle is now capable of triggering tweens in addition to animations.
+- FIX: UITextList should now wrap colors properly.
+- FIX: UIKeyNavigation will now highlight elements properly with Tab.
+- FIX: Keyboard input can now be used in Example 4.
+- FIX: More tweaks to dynamic fonts.
+Oh how I hate that particular "feature"...
+- FIX: Work-arounds for some new oddities in Unity 5.2.
+- FIX: Fix for an old bug that would sometimes cause items inside a tweened scroll view to be offset visually.
+- FIX: Minor tweaks related to ensuring that anchors get called properly on start only once.

+3.9.2
+- NEW: Added an option to UICamera to automatically hide the cursor when controller or touch input is used.
+- NEW: Added ellipsis overflow support by Jason Nollan.
+- NEW: Added an option to the Popup List to automatically create its popup on a separate panel, ensuring that it's always on top.
+- NEW: Added UICamera.first referencing the active NGUI event system.
+- FIX: Alpha should now work as expected with Linear lighting.
+- FIX: UICamera.isOverUI should now work properly for all types of input.
+- FIX: NGUIEditorTools.DrawProperty can now draw arrays.
+- FIX: Added mdeletrain's broken dynamic font fix.
+- FIX: Drag operation now cancels tooltips properly.
+- FIX: UITextList should now wrap colors properly.
+- FIX: Flash compilation fixes.

+3.9.1
+- NEW: NGUI will now automatically disable controller input on stand-alone builds if the game starts up with some joystick axis reporting non-zero.
+- NEW: Added command-line arguments that can enable/disable control types, such as -noJoystick.
+- NEW: Scene view UI focus is now bound to ALT+F.
+- FIX: Unity 5 dynamic font work-around.
+- FIX: Panels moving should no longer cause widgets to get marked as moving.
+- FIX: UICamera now uses the GetAnyKeyDown delegate.
+- FIX: Dragging a window should now be much faster.
+- FIX: UICamera.disableController should now report the correct value after a popup list has been closed.
+- FIX: UIPopupList will now again trigger callbacks on start when setting the default value.

 3.9.0
 - NEW: Completely redesigned how controller-based input was handled.
 It's now much more robust and handless seamless transitions from one method of input to another.